 - the three most recent recipients of the Doherty Award

-- the Doherty committee chairperson (the associate provost for education, who is a non-voting member).
+- the Doherty committee chairperson (the director of the Eberly Center, who is a non-voting member).
 If this person is unavailable, the provost will appoint another faculty member or administrator to serve in this capacity.

 The Doherty Award selection committee adopts its own rules of procedure.